Tiladura/Thegripper/JOURNAL.md

 A major part of my recent work has been focused on the rotating base.
 I spent a lot of time thinking about how to make the base rotate properly while still keeping the design practical for 3D printing.
 The base needs to be strong enough to support the arm, but it also has to move smoothly and be simple enough to manufacture.
 Because of this, I researched different gear mechanisms and looked for ways to transfer motion from the servo to the base rotation.

+From what i have researched i have not seen such solution to this problem (probably because it will not work), but for as far as im thinking it should be operational even with small margin of error.

 I tested several gear layouts before deciding on the current mechanism.
 During this process, I experimented with different gear sizes, positions, and clearances to see which arrangement would work best.
 The main challenge was finding a setup that could rotate the arm without making the base too complicated or difficult to print.

 ![image](https://stasis.hackclub-assets.com/images/1778144168805-1028f3.png)

 The solution I developed uses a fixed large gear that stays grounded while the servo is mounted on the moving part of the arm.
 Instead of the large gear rotating, the servo drives a smaller gear around it.
 This means the servo moves itself and the arm around the stationary gear.
 I like this approach because it keeps the base mechanically simple while still allowing the arm to rotate.
 It also makes the design more suitable for 3D printing, since the large gear can be fixed directly to the base structure.

 It will probably have small scope of rotation(the main base); however, it will be mounted on my desk so 360 degree rotation is not needed.
 I target for 0-90 degree range.
 I probably should have applied maths to calculate gear to degree ratio, but i think that will do :)
 ![image](https://stasis.hackclub-assets.com/images/1778144204288-hko071.png)

 ![image](https://stasis.hackclub-assets.com/images/1778144313465-hebeqc.png)